lin-380-s24/self_assessment_1/README.md

 ### Setup

-1. Create a new RStudio project for this assignment.
-Title it "self_assessment_1".
-You may want to create a new folder for this, and the other self-assessments, in your `Workspace/` folder.
+1. Create a new RStudio project for your assessments named `assessments`.
+Add it inside the `Workspace/` folder.
+You will add your other assessments to this project.
 2. Create a new Quarto document.
 Title it "Self-assessment #1" and provide add your name as the author.
-2. Delete all the material below the front matter
+3. Delete all the material below the front matter to begin with a blank document.

 ### Respond